 - Review your contact information to ensure it is up-to-date.
 If you need to make any changes, you can update your information online through your e-services account.

 Are you a retired TVO Plan member or survivor?

 For our retired TVO Plan members and survivors, your COLA for 2022 is 3.0%.
 If you’re a retired member, you will receive your RMS with your personal annual COLA in December with the breakdown of your gross monthly pension for the year that includes COLA.

 Are you a retired Ontario Northland Plan member or survivor in the Northline Transfer group?

 For our retired Ontario Northland Plan members and survivors who are part of the Northline Transfer group, you will continue to receive your set annual increase.
-You will receive a personalized letter in December with the breakdown of your new gross monthly pension amount for 2021.
-If you’re a retired member, your Retired Member Statement will be mailed to you in 2021.
+If you’re a retired member, your RMS will be mailed to you in 2022.

 For other Ontario Northland Plan retirees who retired under the Ontario Northland Plan provisions (i.e. before the merger with the PSPP received consent in the fall of 2019), the Ontario Northland Plan was not funded to provide increases automatically unless the pension plan could afford it.
 This means that each year OPB will assess and make a recommendation to the Plan Sponsor (the Government of Ontario) about whether an ad hoc COLA can be provided.
 Any recommended increase will be based on the funded status of the PSPP, the PSPP's funding policy, the cost of increase and the PSPP's economic outlook.
-Since the PSPP does not have a funding excess at this time, and is not expected to in 2021 based on the current economic environment, there won’t be an ad hoc increase for 2021.
-Going forward, we expect to share the decision of whether a COLA will be granted by the fall of each year.
+Since the PSPP does not have a funding excess at this time, and is not expected to in 2022 based on the current economic environment, there won’t be an ad hoc increase for 2022.

 Are you the survivor of a pensioner?